Virtual retinal display: History

 A Washington-based startup, MicroVision, Inc., has sought to commercialize VRD.
 Founded in 1993, MicroVision's early development work was financed by US government defense contracts and resulted in the prototype head-mounted display called Nomad.

 In 2018, Intel announced Vaunt, a set of smart glasses that are designed to appear like conventional glasses, which use retinal projection via a vertical-cavity surface-emitting laser and holographic grating.
 Intel gave up on this project, and sold the technology to North.

 In the same year, QD Laser, a Japanese laser maker spun off from Fujitsu, developed the first commercialized true VRD RETISSA Display.
 In the following year, the firm started to sell the successor VRD RETISSA Display II, which featured a higher resolution equivalent to 720p.

+In 2023 Sony produced a compact camera with an integrated Retissa Neoviewer retinal projection device, for release in the US.
+The resolution of the retinal display only (not the camera) is claimed by the manufacturers to be nominally equivalent to 720P.

+Although "not a medical device" it is hoped that the retinal projection viewer may be of particular value to some visually impaired users, and the adaptation was heavily subsidised by Sony.
+Because of the novel user experience, and limited availability, potential buyers were strongly encouraged to participate in "touch-and-try" events to see if the technology is useful to their particular circumstances before committing to a purchase.